 Who wouldn’t be concerned about too many non-human interactions in their child’s life?
-When their dependence on smartphones becomes unsettling, use kids safety apps to restore their real-world connections!
+When their dependence on smartphones becomes unsettling, use Bit Guardian Parental Control to restore their real-world connections!

 Our kids and we are both unique in a way that we both are ‘the first.’
 We are the first generation of parents to feel the charismatic pull of our smartphones around the clock.
 And our kids are the first generation of children never to have seen a day without a mobile!